Setbacks happen…many change efforts are 5 steps forward 3 steps back.

 The good thing about a setback is that you had to be making progress to be setback.
 This means the team / people / you know how to progress…because you already have.

 Looking at the details of success & progress that happen between big events.
-Moves us, good & bad, to look at the surprisingly spectacular moments we may have overlooked at the time.
+It moves us, good & bad, to look at the surprisingly spectacular moments we may have overlooked at the time.

-Many people misunderstand “success & accomplishment” to mean outstanding, awesome or unusually large successes.
+Many people misunderstand “success & accomplishment” to mean outstanding, awesome, or huge successes.
 I believe that life is made of many little accomplishments.
-As we learn to see these little accomplishments we can better learn from them.
+As we learn to see these little accomplishments, we can better learn from them.

 6 Steps to Work Through a Setback

-- What’s your understanding of the what you are going to achieve?
+- What’s your understanding of what you are going to achieve?

 - Where are you right now?